Bluburry/minishell/readme.md

 ## Minishell 42 Project

-A simplified shell created in C developed in collaboration with @ren-neto, @JessicaCC-gd, and @Sheepcoat
+A simplified shell created in C.

 ### Compilation and running